 Charges for Lost and Damaged Items / Replacement Cards

 When a borrower reports an item as lost, the replacement cost will be charged to their account.Any item 30 days or more overdue will automatically be considered lost and the replacement cost will be added to the borrower’s account.
 If a lost item is returned, the replacement cost is removed.

 The Library does not pursue payment for accidentally damaged materials that are returned by customers.
 Any payment for damaged material that a customer wishes to make will be gratefully accepted.
 Customers who pay for damaged material may retain that material.
 Items intentionally damaged will be charged the full replacement cost.

-Customers who return items with missing parts (kits, audio visual materials, for example) will be have a 7 day grace period to return the missing items without incurring lost charges or additional overdue fines.
+Customers who return items with missing parts (kits, audio visual materials, for example) will be have a 7 day grace period to return the missing items without incurring lost charges.
 If the missing part is not returned within the 7-day period, full replacement charges will be applied to the borrower’s account and the item will be held for a total of 90 calendar days pending return of the missing parts.
 After 90 calendar days, the borrower must pay the full replacement charge

 |Magazines, Comics & Uncatalogued Paperbacks||$5.00|